AdrienBref/networkTester-api/README.md

-# NetworkTester
+# ARGOS NetworkTester

-NetworkTester is a backend application designed to monitor network devices, track their connectivity status, and manage alerting rules.
+ARGOS NetworkTester is a backend-focused monitoring application designed to track network device availability, connectivity status, and alerting rules in real time.
-It has been developed as a **portfolio project**, with a strong focus on backend architecture, clarity of design, and real-world use cases.
+It has been developed as a **portfolio project**, with a strong emphasis on clean backend architecture, clarity of design, and real-world system thinking.

 ---